Seen and heard

 “We are also working towards developing an innovative funding model for Strategic Water Source Areas which involves identifying metrics for monitoring and evaluating water quality and quantity gains which can be used by investors to measure outcomes,” says Bianca.

-This story, written by ATHANE SCHOLTZ, first appeared in SOUTH Magazine, Summer 2023.
+This story, written by ATHANE SCHOLTZ©, first appeared in SOUTH Magazine, Summer 2023.

-Photograph by DESMOND SCHOLTZ LEGACY
+Photograph tap and Knysna Lagoon by DESMOND SCHOLTZ LEGACY

 What is your story?